-Shrub and species roses are perfect for gardens with plenty of space.
+Shrub roses and species roses are perfect for gardens with plenty of space, and are well suited to natural-looking, cottage gardens, especially if you want a traditional ‘romantic’ garden look.
 They’re larger than other types of rose and are often used as part of a mixed hedge.
-The group is diverse with some varieties flowering once, and others repeat flowering.
+The shrub and species rose group is diverse, with some varieties flowering once, and others repeat flowering.

 More on growing roses:

 - How to look after roses in autumn

 - How to grow climbing roses

 - Growing roses in pots

 Fine more detailed advice on growing shrub and species roses, below.

 Where to plant shrub roses and species roses